United States Military Academy Acceptance Rate 2025

 Step 6: Get a Medical Examination

-The Department of Defense Medical Examination Review Board (DoDMERB) will provide the location and date for your medical examination.
-It is highly recommended to schedule your medical exam as soon as possible, as the qualification process may take several months.
-If you haven’t been scheduled by DoDMERB by the fall of your high school senior year, it is advisable to contact your regional Admissions Officer for assistance.
+The Department of Defense Medical Examination Review Board (DoDMERB) coordinates medical exams.
+Schedule your exam as soon as possible, as the qualification process can take several months.
+If not scheduled by the fall of your senior year, contact your regional Admissions Officer.

-Qualified applicants will receive an email with instructions for the Candidate Fitness Assessment (CFA).
-The CFA consists of six events, including a basketball throw, cadence pull-ups or flexed-arm hang, 40-yard shuttle run, modified sit-ups, push-ups, and a 1-mile run.
-Following the provided instructions, complete the CFA and submit your results within the specified timeframe.
+The CFA evaluates physical fitness and includes six events: basketball throw, cadence pull-ups or flexed-arm hang, 40-yard shuttle run, modified sit-ups, push-ups, and a 1-mile run.
+Complete the CFA and submit your results within the specified timeframe.

 Step 8: Take College Entrance Exams